Participate in Research

 Individual Research Projects

 Search for a study by the below criteria to narrow the selection.
 More information may be obtained by selecting an individual project.
+Each study has unique requirements, so please reach out to the listed contact on the linked participation page if you have questions regarding a specific project.

 *The AKC Canine Health Foundation ensures studies are Institutional Animal Care and Use Committee (IACUC) approved and provide standard informed owner consent information before publicizing requests for participation.
 Not all projects listed are funded by the AKC Canine Health Foundation and the inclusion of information about studies does not necessarily imply a recommendation for participation.
 This list is provided as a service to dog owners and breeders.